Public sector human resources

 We take an expansive interpretation of the theme of public sector HRM, but some of our key areas of interest include:

-• Comparative perspectives on whether the public sector HRM paradigm is working
+- Comparative perspectives on HRM in the public sector

-• Change trajectories for Public Sector HRM under public sector reforms
+- Change trajectories and developments for Public Sector HRM

-• Pandemic challenges and crisis for the management of public sector human resources
+- The implications and impact of challenges and crises for the management of public sector human resources